lunadelinte/OwlNet/README.md

 **Automated Data Loading**: In development mode, test data is automatically loaded into the database on application start.

+## Project Documentation

+### Version History

+For a comprehensive overview of the development process and changes made throughout the project, refer to the `OwlNet_Git_Log.txt` file.
+This document contains a detailed log of all commits, providing insights into the evolution of the OwlNet project.
+It serves as an essential resource for understanding the chronological development and decision-making process behind the application.

 ### README Note

 This README is crafted to offer a complete guide for developers contributing to the OwlNet project, focusing on AI integration and creating a user-friendly coworking space.